Magdalen College School, Oxford: Music

 The current Director of Music is Jon Cullen, and the Assistant Director of Music is Sabrina Shortland.
-The school boasts two organs (one electric action in 'Big School', one digital in the Music School) and a building for music (performance spaces include the School Hall (called 'Big School'), the Music School and the new dining hall).
-Many instruments are taught, and many ensembles catering to a wide variety of tastes and styles operate on a weekly basis.
-The school participates in many national competitions; many pupils are part of the National Youth Orchestra and National Youth Choirs of Great Britain, and the school gives scholarships for dedicated and talented musicians.
+The school boasts three organs (one electric action in the school hall known as 'Big School', two digital in rehearsal rooms) and a dedicated 'Music School'.
+Many instruments are taught, and ensembles catering to a wide variety of tastes and styles operate on a weekly basis, performing regularly.
+Some pupils are part of the National Youth Orchestra and National Youth Choirs of Great Britain, and the school awards scholarships to dedicated and talented musicians.